Skip to main content

 Winner: SmartyPants Women's Multi & Omegas

 Generally, the convenience of a multivitamin often comes down to its delivery method (pills, liquid, gummies) and how much of it you need to take.
-We chose SmartyPants for convenience mainly due to its gummy form, which can be more accessible to those who have a hard time swallowing pills.
+We chose SmartyPants for convenience, mainly due to its gummy form, which can be more accessible to those who have a hard time swallowing pills.
 Tropical Oasis could also be a convenient option, but the large bottle the liquid vitamin comes in requires refrigeration — meaning it takes up a fair bit of fridge space.

 If you can swallow a pill without issue and don’t mind needing to have a drink on hand to take a vitamin, then a majority of our picks should be similarly convenient.
 The only two that stand out as potentially inconvenient are Viome’s Precision Supplements and Thorne’s Multivitamin Elite.
-While most of our pill-based picks only require you to take one or two per day, these two options instruct you to take half a dozen or more capsules daily (Thorne’s vitamin is six pills, and Viome’s is eight).
+While most of our pill-based picks only require you to take one or two — maybe three — per day, these two options instruct you to take half a dozen or more capsules daily (Thorne’s vitamin is six pills, and Viome’s is eight).

 How our top women’s multivitamin picks compare